g4bri-3l3/MooseAlto/README.md

   but still deserves to show up as "this rule reaches the internet" for the same contextual reason the inbound side does.
 - `inbound_risky_application` / `inbound_risky_port`: inbound-from-internet
-  rule matching a high-risk port or App-ID (see list below).
+  rule matching a high-risk port or App-ID (see list below)
+- `outbound_risky_application` / `outbound_risky_port`: same high-risk
+  port/App-ID list, but for a purely outbound rule (source internal, destination internet).
+An internal host allowed to run RDP/SSH/Telnet out to arbitrary internet destinations is a real concern in its own right: a data-exfiltration or tunneling channel if that host is ever compromised, not just an internet-exposure question.
 - `outbound_any_public_defined_app`: destination is any/internet-facing,
   but application is at least restricted (narrower than fully open, still worth a look).